hemantsan/selenium-mocha-sample/README.md

 ---

 If you want to write a test suite that tests a browser-based application you could use Mocha together with Selenium.
 Or Jasmine (another test running framework) with Selenium.
 Or you could use Behave (a Python based test runner) together with Selenium.
-Or you could use Mocha together with some other library that controls browsers
+Or you could use Mocha together with some other library that controls browsers.

+### setup

+`npm install`

+*   make sure you have add [chromedriver.exe](https://sites.google.com/a/chromium.org/chromedriver/downloads) (chrome) and [geckodriver.exe](https://github.com/mozilla/geckodriver/releases/download/v0.20.1/geckodriver-v0.20.1-win64.zip) (firefox) in system's PATH variable.

+Run the test

+syntax : mocha path/to/test-folder/test-file.js
+example:
+&nbsp;&nbsp;&nbsp;for chrome : `mocha __test__/chrome.js`
+&nbsp;&nbsp;&nbsp;for firefox : `mocha __test__/firefox.js`